nicksnlp/arthunt/README.md

 In this updated version lemmatisation is applied to all the search modes.

-Also, in this updated version, a preprocessing of queries has been added.
-It effectively activates search when receiving queris like: "and cat", as well as removes unknown words from a query, including in such as with "*", and then applies a relevant search mode to the query.
+Also, in the updated version, a preprocessing of queries has been added.
+It effectively activates search when receiving queries like: "and cat", as well as removes unknown words from the query, including in those with "*".
 This is displayed in the output.

 ## Demo example: